roguewatt/via-framework/README.md

 Each revision or forecast release is a separate record version with its own Issue Time.

-### Reference Time
+### Sample As-of Time

-Reference Time is the sample-level information-state anchor of a forecasting sample.
+Sample As-of Time is the sample-level information-state anchor of a forecasting sample.

 It defines: